uzair777-dev/uzair.github.io/README.md

 # [uzair777-dev.github.io](http://uzairshaikh.pages.dev)
+^Click on the above heading to visit the site^
 This is my portfolio website source code.

 You can use it for your own website under the licence GPLv3 (if you what that means)